techy-robot/CACKLE/Docs/Ideas.md

 - Jumbo sized modules, that are 30x30.
 This is for really complex items that need highpower and more surface area, like a mosfet or relay.
 - Isolators for power and signals that prevent interferance
 - Translators, for rs485 to canbus or usb or whatever.
+- 1 sided PSUs and PSUs with no driver output

 # New Modules
 - DRV8850 motor driver, a high current (5-8amps), low voltage (5v) H-bridge driver.
 Needs 4 control pins